Ethan-Heimer/SDL3Template/README.md

 This has been tested with makefiles- other build systems may need extra modifications

 ### Bash Script
-the following is a bash script that you can download. copy and paste it into the directory where you plan on keeping your SDL3 projects.
+the following is a bash script that you can download.
+Copy and paste the following code into a bash script thats in the root directory of where your SDL3 projects will live.
+It can be named whatever make sence to you, but it must have .sh at the end.

 ```
 #!/bin/bash